maxsun/gestalt/PerspectiveTheory.md

 Abstract information requires the ability to **refer** to Topics in order to describe relationships between them.
 Critically, reference is context-sensitive.

+We now have a general notion of Perspectives, which allow us to model Uncertainties and the resolution of uncertainty.
+But we still must attach this model to their physical manifestations or representations.

+We must refocus on the fact that our goal is to have a method for describing Informative Representations.
+Representations are identified within greater pieces of information.
+A Representation may have instantiations with distinct forms.
+Also, though, different Representations can provide the same Information.
+And, the same Representation can provide different Information in different contexts.

 ```
 snow is snow